Consolidated PBY Catalina: Naming

-The designation "PBY" was determined in accordance with the U.S. Navy aircraft designation system of 1922; PB representing "Patrol Bomber" and Y being the code assigned to Consolidated Aircraft as its manufacturer.
-Catalinas built by other manufacturers for the U.S. Navy were designated according to different manufacturer codes, thus Canadian Vickers-built examples were designated PBV, Boeing Canada examples PB2B (there already being a Boeing PBB) and Naval Aircraft Factory examples were designated PBN.
-In accordance with contemporary British naming practice of naming seaplanes after coastal port towns, Royal Canadian Air Force examples were named Canso, for the town of that name in Nova Scotia.
-The Royal Air Force used the name Catalina and the U.S. Navy adopted this name in 1942.
+The designation "PBY" was determined in accordance with the U.S. Navy aircraft designation system of 1922; PB represented "Patrol Bomber" and Y was the code assigned to Consolidated Aircraft as its manufacturer.
+Catalinas built by other manufacturers for the U.S. Navy were designated according to different manufacturer codes, thus Canadian Vickers-built examples were designated PBV, Boeing Canada examples were PB2B (a Boeing PBB already existed), Consolidated Vultee examples were PB4 and Naval Aircraft Factory examples were PBN.
+In accordance with contemporary British naming practice of giving seaplanes service names after coastal port towns, Royal Canadian Air Force (RCAF) examples were named Canso, for the town of that name in Nova Scotia.
 The United States Army Air Forces and later the United States Air Force used the designation OA-10.
-U.S. Navy Catalinas used in the Pacific against the Japanese for night operations were painted black overall; as a result these aircraft were sometimes referred to locally as "Black Cats".
+U.S. Navy Catalinas used in the Pacific against the Japanese for night operations were painted black overall; as a result, these aircraft were sometimes referred to locally as "Black Cats".

 Operational history

 Roles in World War II

-The PBY was the most numerous aircraft of its kind, with around 3,300 aircraft built.

-During World War II, PBYs were used in anti-submarine warfare, patrol bombing, convoy escort, search and rescue missions (especially air-sea rescue), and cargo transport.
+The PBY was the most numerous aircraft of its kind, with around 3,300 examples built.
+During World War II PBYs were used in antisubmarine warfare, patrol bombing, convoy escort, search and rescue missions (especially air-sea rescue), and cargo transport.
 The type operated in nearly all operational theatres of World War II.
 The Catalina served with distinction and played a prominent and invaluable role in the war against Japan.

-These patrol planes shared with land based patrol bombers the combat roles while the very long range Consolidated LB-30 and the Consolidated Coronado were pressed into service to increase the all important logistic strategic air lift capability in the vast Pacific theater.
-The pairings allowed the Catalina to take on the role of eyes of the fleets at longer ranges than the float plane scouts.
+These patrol aircraft shared combat roles with land-based patrol bombers, while the very-long-range Consolidated LB-30 Liberator and the Consolidated Coronado were pressed into service to increase the all-important logistical strategic air lift capability in the vast Pacific theater.
+The pairings allowed the Catalina to take on the role of eyes of the fleets at longer ranges than the floatplane scouts.
 Several different flying boats were adopted by the Navy, but the PBY was the most widely used and produced.